Evidence · 221 Ecosystems · 57 Countries

 cut across everything

 These are not sector findings or regional findings.
-They are system-level patterns — dynamics that appear regardless of what a cluster makes, who funds it, or where it sits.
+They are structural properties of ecosystems under pressure — dynamics that appear regardless of what a cluster produces, who funds it, or where it sits.

 1